ERICK-ZABALA/Thousand-Eyes/README.md

      ![image](https://github.com/ERICK-ZABALA/Thousand-Eyes/blob/master/slackBot/token.png?raw=true)

-     * credentials.py ------> You must to replace with your Slack Token when you activate Incoming Webhook.
+     * credentials.py ------> IF You want to replace with your Slack Token without use the portal web (https://web-teyes.herokuapp.com/). you can modify the file credentials.py when you activate your Incoming Webhook.

      ![image](https://github.com/ERICK-ZABALA/Thousand-Eyes/blob/master/slackBot/webhookSlack.png?raw=true)